I’ll be honest — this is a blog post I never thought I’d write; mainly, because the origin story is a bit embarrassing.

 As I said, I turned to online grocery shopping out of laziness.
 However, once I found the right sites, I basically fell in love.

-For those who haven’t tried it, let me regale you with reasons why I love online grocery shopping.
+For those who haven’t tried it, let me regale you with reasons why I love online grocery shopping (and trust me, there are A LOT).

 First and foremost, there is the ease and the speed.